Transformers: The Ride – 3D: Marketing

 Initial promotion for the ride began with a blog by Resorts World Sentosa dedicated to the ride.
 Universal Studios Hollywood launched a website called Prepare For Battle.
-The ride's launch at Universal Studios Hollywood saw a 30-second commercial for Transformers: The Ride premiere during Super Bowl in 2012 and an 80 ft high silhouette of Megatron attached to the Staples Center in Los Angeles.
+The ride's launch at Universal Studios Hollywood saw a 30-second commercial for Transformers: The Ride – 3D premiere during Super Bowl in 2012 and an 80 ft high silhouette of Megatron attached to the Staples Center in Los Angeles.
 Universal Studios Hollywood also released a 30-minute documentary about the construction of the ride.
 Similar to Universal Studios Hollywood's marketing campaign, Universal Studios Florida utilised the same Prepare For Battle website as well as attaching another silhouette of Megatron to the Fairwinds Credit Union Tower in Downtown Orlando.

 Reception

-Unlike the Transformers movies, which got mixed-to-negative reviews, Transformers: The Ride has been praised by media around the world.
+Unlike most of the Transformers films, which received mixed-to-negative reviews, Transformers: The Ride – 3D was praised by media around the world.
 Brady MacDonald of the Los Angeles Times said he had high expectations of the ride, and was very pleased with it, and wrote that it "ranks among the top theme park attractions in the world".
 Martin Miller, also of the Los Angeles Times, was equally pleased with the ride, and called it "one of Universal's most sophisticated, satisfying rides".
 Miller acknowledged the long queues associated with the ride but commended Universal for the design and theming of the queue to combat this.
-John Chan of CNET stated Transformers: The Ride "isn't as heart-stopping as a roller coaster [but] the (relatively) long 4-minute ride is every bit as entertaining".
+John Chan of CNET stated Transformers: The Ride – 3D "isn't as heart-stopping as a roller coaster [but] the (relatively) long 4-minute ride is every bit as entertaining".
 Florida Today's Tim Walters and Jennifer Sangalang stated the "action-packed 'Transformers' ride doesn't disappoint".
 Both praised the ride's "fun factor" giving it a rating of 5/5, with Walters and Sangalang giving ratings of 4 1/2 and 4 overall, respectively.

 Bob Strauss from the Daily Breeze interviewed some park guests who had experienced the attraction.
 Their comments included "the 3-D's crazy; I think it's a step above where the other rides are so far" and "it's a new way of making these rides".
 News.com.au stated "the happy smiles on the faces of visitors as the exit ... say it all".

 The opening of the ride at Universal Studios Hollywood was an immediate success, with record attendance over the Memorial Day weekend.
 A 15 percent rise in attendance in 2012 was attributed to the ride's opening.
-Within days of the ride's opening executives decided to install the ride at Universal Studios Florida with construction beginning almost immediately.

-Transformers: The Ride was ranked in the Amusement Todays Golden Ticket Awards for best new ride of 2013 with 5% of the vote, to come in fifth place.
+Within days of the ride's opening executives decided to install the ride at Universal Studios Florida with construction beginning almost immediately.Transformers: The Ride – 3D was ranked in the Amusement Todays Golden Ticket Awards for best new ride of 2013 with 5% of the vote, to come in fifth place.